Abstract-Dex/Stock-Price-Prediction-LSTM/README.md

 ## Installation

--PyTorch for macbook needs to be installed using the following command:
+PyTorch for macbook needs to be installed using the following command:
 `pip3 install torch torchvision torchaudio`

 Verify PyTorch using the following code: